OXID-eSales/developer_documentation/modules/using_namespaces_in_modules.rst

 .. code:: php

-    # Register the patch class in the module's metadata.php
+    # Register the extend class in the module's metadata.php
     # Here we extend the shop's OxidEsales\Eshop\Application\Model\Article via the bc class name
     //.....
     'extend'      => array(